Are you headed to Port Dickson? And now you’re looking for things to do in Port Dickson? Well you’re certainly in the right place!

 In addition to the temple building itself, there is a small pond and garden complete with turtles and a large tortoise.
 The turtles are for good luck and it’s considered a good idea to rub their shells!
 You can also sponsor baby turtles for good fortune.

 It is fun to get up close to the turtles and our kids enjoyed patting them.
-The good luck is an extra bonus!
+The good luck is a bonus!

 Entry is free, donations appreciated.

 Alive 3D Art Gallery